 We need to ensure that we are adequately resourced to deliver our new responsibilities in relation to audit.
-It is also important that we have sufficient resources, including adequate reserves, to deliver our other statutory responsibilities and to tackle emerging issues of concern to our stakeholders.
+It is also important that we have sufficient resources, including adequate reserves, to deliver our other statutory responsibilities and tackle emerging issues of concern to our stakeholders.

-Our increased budget proposals in 2016/17 reflect the new responsibilities we have been given and the final withdrawal of Government funding.
-We also need to invest in our people to meet and reward higher expectations of them in both our monitoring and influencing work.
-Assuming that in future we are not given additional responsibilities, we will seek to limit any increase to our annual budgets for the remainder of the strategy period to no more than the average increase in salaries across the sectors from which we recruit.
+Our budget for 2016/17 reflects the new responsibilities we have been given, which will require us to recruit additional people, and the final withdrawal of Government funding.

+Assuming that in future we are not given additional responsibilities, we will aim to limit any increase in our annual budgets for the remainder of the strategy period to no more than the average increase in salaries across the sectors from which we recruit.